skellis46/slipbox/improvisation and the threshold of the self.md

 > It makes a great deal of biological, psychological, and ecological sense instead to think of awareness as a constant modulation of the open interaction between an organism and its environment, of the adjustment of the state of the organism and attunement of the posture and goals of the organism as its senses and movements interact with the world it inhabits.
 In other words, we can think of awareness as a mode of embedding of the organism in its world, instead of as the relation between an interior subject and an exterior object, even if that is how it appears to us in introspection.
 To think of awareness in this way is to take seriously the idea that we don't stand against the world as subjects that detect its properties or agents that act on it, but instead are part of the world, and that awareness is more an attunement to our environment than a recording in our minds of what is going on outside.
 This approach to cognition, which is called the 'embedded, embodied, enactive' model of cognition, is gaining wide acceptance among philosophers and cognitive scientists. [@garfield-2022-losing n.pag]

 - this feels like where I am going with the alignment of the context/conditions -- as a modulation of environment. part of that environment is the subsidence of desire.
-- only just related in this section but perhaps could be an example

-## Closing: specificity in practice research

-I am seeking precision such that others can be clear if their experiences are the same or different or indeed where they might overlap. while also recognising the limits of this work (particular kind of practice) -- but reaching out to other fields. name these fields.

-### {unsure:} Dance and somatic practices: moving and being moved

-The dancers interviewed by Kent De Spain for _Landscape of the Now_ [-@despain-2014-landscape] seem to describe experiences on either side of the threshold.
-De Spain himself alludes to the phenomenon of _being danced_ in how when dancing he moves between acting, responding and 'being acted upon' [@despain-2014-landscape p.72].
-He describes how the experience is both frightening and liberating, because both emotions reveal that he is not the source of all his actions.

-> Spend enough time in the hyper-awareness of improvisation and you will undoubtedly begin to question such things as the nature of thought, or the source of desire, or even the structure of self.

-– Kent De Spain [-@despain-2014-landscape p.52]

-Reduced desire, or the absence of desire, is a recurrent theme in improvised dancing.
-Kirstie Simson has long used a practice explicitly called 'hands that don't want anything' [@ellis-2009-hands], while Steve Paxton seems to infer the presence of a threshold when he describes how 'little sprits' like imagery and desire stop as if 'the mind has just been surgically removed' [Paxton, in @despain-2014-landscape p.77].
-In Paxton's description there are hints of how Sheets-Johnstone references Kristeva's _primordial semiotic of gesture_ that affords 'no distinction between signifier and signified, and in which a bodily doing sets forth relations without specifying objects within these relations' [@sheets-johnstone-1981-thinkinga p.403].

-Paxton is unusual in attempting to articulate both sides of the threshold or what I am describing as the difference between dancing and being danced.
-But he also implicitly suggests how any description of _being danced_ requires a self (subject) to be describing the experience (the object), and that this can only happen _after_ the return from being danced to dancing when there is self-awareness or reflexivity. -- does he do this? when? where?

-Then there are those artists whose descriptions of the complexities of improvised dancing reveal deep corporeal attunement only on _this_ side -- the _I am dancing_ side -- of the threshold.
-For instance, Barbara Dilley asks 'And what is that self-conscious state when one is simply highly aware and the self is part of that awareness?' [in @despain-2014-landscape p.63].
-Similarly, Ruth Zaporah describes how she finds herself _doing things_, and that 'there's also this kid that's excited about it inside of me' who isn't judging the dancing [@despain-2014-landscape p.71]. - relates to lantern focus of children's consciousness (vs spotlight)

-> I think tracking is a training, and as a teacher of improv, I'm training that in specific ways.
-In a meditative language, you are learning to layer through familiarity, through repetition of improvisational practices, mindfulness of what it is that you are doing, establishing a comfort with the flow of energy in a moving body.
-I work with these three little disciplines—slowness, stillness, and repetition—as a way of slowing down the nervous system to allow tracking and, again, to soothe a kind of excitation that I think is inherent in improvisation; that it rides on speed.
-It can accumulate a kind of speed which then inhibits tracking.
-So then you bring that individual environment into relationship with other, and that's a very big landscape.
-[Barbara Dilley, in @despain-2014-landscape]

-does 'tracking' in this sense relate to how KC and I describe this in the analysis section?

-> Barbara Dilley: I think that the question of what does one think about is fascinating.
-I'm not sure I can really say what I think about.
-It's very freeing to me because there's some almost in-between place of thinking and words and doing and response.
-It's like a fourth dimension, almost, that happens for me when I'm improvising.
-It's this place where my tracking awareness is very light-hearted and flowing.
-And so the thinking and the doing and the talking and the being and the choices become almost as if, in an ideal situation, I'm not making the decisions.
-I do actually note certain experiences in a thinking voice.
-(Kent De Spain, Landscape of the Now)

-What the threshold distinguishes from adjacent accounts of presence or absorption is not intensity but a critical junction across which selfhood is porous: on one side, experience retains a reflexive subject; on the other, the distinction between subject and object no longer holds.
-The implication is that both sides of the bardo are deeply embodied and highly attuned experiences, yet they are, as I argue in this chapter, different in kind.

-I use the Tibetan Buddhist word _bardo_ as it describes 'a transitional period between two states of existence' [@buswell-2014-princeton p.114] when habitual identities loosen, including at the moment of death.
-The spiritual dimension of thresholds underpins many body and dance-based practices.
-Authentic movement itself was developed as a dyadic practice by Janet Adler and is primarily used as a somewhat mystical form of movement therapy.
-For example, Adler writes how 'the moving body invites an awakening – summoning the human soul toward a return, a reunion with the eternal' [@adler-2015-mandorla p.218] and that in the dancing there is the risk of 'experiencing the ineffable fear of a death of oneself as one has known oneself to be' [@adler-2015-mandorla p.222].

-Healing and therapy through movement are vital concerns to many somatic practitioners [@eddy-2009-brief] and their practices are often tied to experiencing one's true self.
-In her phenomenology of dance writing _Consciousness Matters_ Sondra Fraleigh writes that through somatic bodywork 'I have also experienced the surfacing of this healing landscape, that aspect of my core self that I have come to trust as mythic and creative' [-@fraleigh-2000-consciousness p.58].

-While such accounts frame somatic practice as a route toward healing and the recovery of a core or mythic self, other writers situate these same practices less in terms of self-discovery than in relation to contemplative or meditative presence.
-Marcow-Speiser and Franklin [-@marcow-speiser-2007-authentic] acknowledge the contemplative aspects of authentic movement that overlap with 'traditional meditative practices' [-@marcow-speiser-2007-authentic p.70] and the 'radical gesture of "just being" in the present moment' [-@marcow-speiser-2007-authentic p.70].
-They say directly that authentic movement is a meditative practice in which the present moment is not simply a point in time but a mode of awareness. (note: 'mode' of awareness just doesn't make sense.
-It's more like a mode of attention. awareness happens to us. )

-In _Thinking in Movement_ [-@sheets-johnstone-1981-thinkinga] Sheets-Johnstone refers to an ongoing present:

-> My thinking in movement is thus not an assemblage of discrete gestures happening one after the next, but an enfolding of all movement into a perpetually moving present [@sheets-johnstone-1981-thinkinga p.405].

-Such accounts of presence are and have been a core component of describing experiences of dancing: being in the moment, dwelling in experience, embodied awareness, somatic attunement, etc. Together they seem to overlap with what is theorised in psychology as _flow_ [@csikszentmihalyi-2009-flow] – a state of absorbed, present-centred engagement.

-Worth discussing Katye's SIBAM (gestalt) stuff -- as 'dancing' side -- still deeply tuned.

----

-In this chapter I use the word _dancing_ rather than improvising to describe the activity of the person moving, noting the distinction made by the American dancer and improviser Lisa Nelson:

-> A lot of what people call improvising, I call "dancing".
-I wouldn't put it in the category of improvising.
-When I think about improvising, it's already another stage or another phase of a dancing urge, and it has to do with making something.

-– Lisa Nelson [in @despain-2014-landscape p.39]

 ---